-Yep, I love grocery shopping…my mom and I used to enjoy going out and gathering food for the family in those great big, colorful places chock full of isles and isles of food, from the time I can first remember as a toddler.
+Yep, I love grocery shopping…my mom and I used to enjoy going out and gathering food for the family in those great big, colorful places chock full of aisles and aisles of food, from the time I can first remember as a toddler.
 When I went vegan much later on, I began to love grocery shopping even more, as it became more “interesting” (hah) in learning how to shop vegan.

 I basically shop in just four markets now, as they seem to have all I ever need, even though I occasionally venture out to some other place like Walmart or Target for certain items (yes, even Walmart & Target have soy milk & stuff these days).
 These four favorites are all local to me, of course, so won’t be of much help to people who have no access to these stores, but most places have similar markets, so explore…don’t be afraid to patronize non-vegan stores if you’re vegan…the more non-animal items they sell, the more they’ll stock, and often those prices then get lower, as the distributors can make money on volume rather than high prices.

 Well, enough of all that, here they are:

 #1 Trader Joe’s

 Review: TJ’s is chock full of vegan items and always has been, but they also sell so-called organic humanely-sourced animal products, and even “commercial” eggs for those who prefer their eggs with extra torture of those poor hens…wtf?
 But as far as the tofu, hummus, bread, cereal, few produce items that are not too pricey, soy milk, juices…no one beats them, except for their having a few overpriced or bad tasting items.
 They’ve been catering to vegans for decades and their prices have always been pretty fair, downright cheap on a lot of things, and the employees are friendly and helpful, and it’s a casual and “fun” atmosphere…all in all a great place to shop as a vegan.
 They have a good selection of vitamins too, pretty cheap, although they’re sort of limited.